Gerald M. Kline

-The University Library’s new Innovation Space (I-Space), located on the library’s ground floor, is an interdisciplinary design facility available to all CSULB students, faculty and staff.
+The University Library’s new Innovation Space (I-Space), located on the library’s ground floor, is an interdisciplinary design facility.
 Including 3D printers, laser cutters, digital scanners, and specialized software, the I-Space features advanced machines and technology that unify and expand upon the related labs currently located in various departments across campus.

-The goal of the I-Space is to provide services that accelerate innovation by our students, faculty and staff and to enhance our students’ learning experience and their employability.
-The I-Space is here to help its clients make the most of their projects and to increase the efficiency and affordability of creating those projects.
+The goal of the I-Space is to provide services that accelerate innovation and to enhance our students’ learning experience and their employability.
+The I-Space is here to help its patrons make the most of their projects and to increase the efficiency and affordability of creating those projects.
 In addition, the staff is here to assist faculty in implementing the latest tools and technologies in their curriculum and research.

 Service available by the end of September 2018.